amauryq/kube-world/install/README.md

 # Print the kubeadm join command to join a node to the cluster
 sudo kubeadm token create [token_name] --ttl 2h --print-join-command

-Goto line #45 and follow steps
+Goto Setup instructions and follow steps for worker
 ```

 ### Documentation